caaravn/gitnotes/README.md

 -> .gitignore  --> .gitignore file will helps to skip/avoid the unwanted files while pushing into github.
     vi .girignore --> *.log

--> git reset --> to undo the changes/// -> move from current state to previous state.
+-> git reset --> to undo the changes/// -> move from current state to previous state.(one step back)

+-> git rebase --> when you are having multiple commits for same branch using rebase we make all those commits into single commit

    git reset <filename>